DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Design-Logic-Guided Data Synthesis

-We implemented a two-stage filtering pipeline to manage redundancy and avoid evaluation leakage.
-First, we used MinHash-based detection to remove highly similar questions.
-Second, to address potential data contamination, we decontaminated our synthetic questions by comparing them against all evaluation benchmarks employed in this study.
-This was achieved through the standard 13-gram decontamination method, during which non-semantic punctuation was ignored.
-Any question flagged as similar is discarded.
+We then prompt DeepSeek-R1-0528 (Figure~\ref{fig:prompt_question_synthesis}) to: (i) select the most suitable logic from the top-5 candidates, and (ii) synthesize a graduate-level exam question strictly following its steps.
+This two-stage process forms a coarse-to-fine ranking: similarity-based retrieval provides coarse recall, while the LLM refines the match to ensure precise alignment between text and logic, thereby improving question quality.
+For each question, the LLM also generates a concise reference answer.

-Using the filtered book and web corpora from Section~\ref{sec:data_processing}, we generate one corresponding reasoning question per text segment with DeepSeek-R1-0528.
-After deduplication and decontamination, our final reasoning dataset comprises 3,040,620 challenging questions synthesized from the book corpus and 1,658,541 challenging questions synthesized from the web corpus.
+\paragraph{Question Deduplication and Decontamination.} We employ a two-stage filtering pipeline: (i) MinHash-based deduplication to remove near-duplicates, and (ii) 13-gram decontamination against all evaluation benchmarks to prevent leakage.
+Using the curated book and web corpora, DeepSeek-R1-0528 generates one reasoning question per text segment.
+After filtering, the final dataset Design-Logic-Reasoning-Book (DLR-Book) comprises 3,040,620 questions from the book corpus, and Design-Logic-Reasoning-Web (DLR-Web) comprises 1,658,541 questions from the web corpus.